baojie/leansemanticweb/Syllabus.md

 * Exhibit and others
 * D3 (and other JavaScript lib)
 * NetworkX and  (and other Python lib)
-* Implementation: some Python
+* Implementation: some Python and Javascript

 ## Section 8 User Interaction

 * It's about people, not machine
-* Social machine
+* Guided data exploration and discovery
 * Text interface
-* Guided data exploration and discovery
 * Faceted Browser
 * Voice interface and personal assistants
 * Implementation: some Python